Turya (Avesta): Frawardin Yasht

 In addition, Yt.
-13.143-144 furthermore mentions the faithful who live in the lands of the Sairimas, Sainus and Dahas.
+13.143–144 furthermore mentions the faithful who live in the lands of the Sairimas, Sainus and Dahas.
 In general, the relationship between the Aryas and Turyas is presented in these verses as much more amicable.

 Legendary Yashts

 Illustration from the Shahnameh depicting the murder of Iraj by his brothers Sarm and Tur.

 Most references to the Turyas in the Avesta appear in the so called Legendary Yashts, namely the Aban Yasht, the Gosh Yasht, the Ram Yasht, the Den Yasht, and the Zamyad Yasht.
 They are called legendary because they contain a number of allusions to the myths and legends of the people of the Avesta.
 These stories formed the core of later Iranian history as expressed in the Shahnameh, but may have entered the western Iranian traditions as early as the Achaemenid period.

 In the Avesta, the Turyas form as a people when the primordial Pishdadian ruler, Thraetaona, divides the world between his oldest son Tur, who receives the north and east, his middle son Sarm, who receives the west, and his youngest son Iraj, who receives the south.
 While Tur becomes the ancestor of the Turyas, Iraj becomes the ancestor of the Aryas, who are then ruled by his grandson Manuchehr.
 Following this division of the world, the conflict between the two peoples evolves during the Kayanian cycle.
-This conflict centers around the attempts of the Turian King Franrasyan to conquer Iran and stealing the royal glory of the Iranians.
+This conflict centers around the attempts of the Turian King Franrasyan to conquer Iran and steal the royal glory of the Iranians.
 The fighting between the two peoples stops temporarily when Erekhsha the Archer manages to shoot an arrow as far as the Oxus river, which from then on marks the border between Iran and Turan.
 Kavi Xosrau eventually manages to kill Franrasyan in a fight at the "white forest".

 Later tradition

-It is assumed that during the Sassanian period, a coherent framework of Iranian history did exist and was presented in works like the Khwaday-Namag.
+It is assumed that during the Sassanian period, a coherent framework of Iranian national history did exist and was presented in works like the Khwaday-Namag.
 In these works, factual, legendary and mythical elements are blended into a unified national history of Iran.
 These Sassanian era works are now lost but they formed the basis of Arab histories, like the Nihayat al-arab, which were produced after the Muslim conquest of Iran as well as a number of Iranian historizing epics, like the Bahman-nameh, the Borzu Nama, the Darab-nama; all of which were produced during the Iranian renaissance in the 9th and 10th century.
 The single most important work, however, from this period is the Iranian national epic, the Shahnameh.

 In these works, the Turanians are consistently presented as the main antagonists of the Iranians.
 Many of the characters and stories from the Kayanian epic cycle, as alluded to in the legendary Yashts, reappear and are treated as basically historical.
 These later works were created during the 9th and 10th century AD, when the region of Turan had become mostly settled by Turkic steppe nomads.
 As a result, the Turanians became increasingly identified with them.